highesttt/highesttt/README.md

 ## About Me

-I've been into computers since I was 3 and started software development at 10 years old, starting with a custom plugin in Java for my own Minecraft server, which is still running to this day.
+I've been into computers since I was 3 and started software development at 10 years old, starting with a custom plugin in Java for my own Minecraft server, which is still running to this day.\
-Unlike many others, I have my strong opinions about AI and its role in software development.
+Unlike many others, I have my strong opinions about AI and its role in software development.\
 \
+I am more of a backend developer, but I also enjoy working on mobile applications and desktop software.\
+\
-I have my own VPS that I use to host my projects and experiment with new technologies.
+I have my own VPS that I use to host my projects and experiment with new technologies.\

 ## Portfolio